gabrielemariotti/changeloglib/README.md

 **If you would like, you can support my work, donating through the demo app.**

-For more detailed information and examples you can read this [document:](/ChangeLogDemo/README.md)
+For more examples and screenshots you can read this [document:](/ChangeLogDemo/README.md)

 ## Feature